Disclaimer: I am not associated with SME in any way. I do not own SHINee. This is just for fun.

 Only the voice of a nosy nine-year-old can pull Kibum and Minho apart at that moment and they do so very, very reluctantly.

-Minho finds himself missing the days when his daughter's reaction to seeing them kiss was to giggle and run for cover.
+Minho finds himself missing the days when his daughter's reaction to seeing them kiss was to burst into giggles and run for cover.

 Kibum flashes her a brilliant smile and holds out his hand with the ring towards her.
 It takes Eun Mi a moment to notice the addition to his finger then she utters a loud squeak and starts jumping up and down.